 How to Protect Your Outdoor Furniture from the Elements

 For most wood outdoor furniture, the type of wood and the finish will be the most critical deterrents to damage from the sun and rain.
 Paint is a good way to protect against moisture and UV rays but covers up the natural grain.
 You’ll need to reapply paint once in a while to cover up fading, chipping and peeling.
 If you want to keep the natural look of wood, a water sealer is ideal for keeping moisture out.
-Varnish is another good protector and only requires a new coat every couple of years in most conditions.
+Varnish is another good wood outdoor furniture protector and only requires a fresh coat every couple of years in most conditions.

 Outdoor furniture made from metal is susceptible to corrosion.
 Other than keeping it clean and choosing pieces with a “weather resistant” finish, there are things you can do to keep wrought iron and other metals looking fresh and new.
 To repel water and prolong the life of the finish, periodically applying car wax will create a protective coating and prevent rust.
 Any moving parts should be greased regularly to limit metal to metal wear and keep out moisture.
 For chips and scratches down to the metal, rub the area with fine steel wool, apply a rust-inhibiting primer, apply paint and finish with a top coat of wax or sealer.